1 An Artist of the Floating World

 # 3 The Old Capital

 An amazing alternative guide to Kyoto by Japans first Nobel prize winner Yasunari Kawabata.
 This is a quite short novel telling the story of a family running a kimono house in Kyoto and which takes you through almost every landmark in Kyoto (Arashiyama included!).
 The book has an interesting literary structure where milestone events take place so quickly (and in one short sentence!) that it makes you focus on the details rather than the events.
 Another great book by Yasunati Kawabata is Snow Country – telling the love story between a rich man and a geisha in a hot spring village in the mountains of Japan.
 I read both books during my latest visit to Japan and Old Capital is more ideal if you are looking for something to also act as a non-traditional guide to the country.
+Finally, if you want to get a glimpse of literary geniusness of Kawabata – I would highly recommend the Dancing Girl of Izu and Other Stories.

 # 4 Lady and the Monk: Four Seasons in Kyoto